chgeuer/philipp_demo_123/README.md

 This is a demo project.

 Noch mehr Zeugs.
-Und das hier ist auf Gthub geschrieben
+Und das hier ist auf Github geschrieben